So many possibilities, so many questions!

 Q: How often is it?

-Q: My schedule doesn’t allow me to come to this training.
-Is it held more frequently than 2x a month?
+Q: My schedule doesn't allow me to come to this training.
+Is it held more frequently than once a month?
 Or can I watch it online?

-A: Unfortunately, it's only twice a month.
+A: Unfortunately, it's only once a month.
 Due to the nature of our work, we require this training to be in person.
 We appreciate your understanding!

 Q: Why do I need to attend a training to serve as a volunteer with World Relief Chicago?